AdamMisiak/Flask_app_Bash_script/README.md

 ```
 bash Site_runner NAME_OF_FUNCTION
 ```
-to run fuction you have chosen.\
+to run function you have chosen.\
 List of created functions:\
 run-venv\
 run-test\